This is how to do a cleanse from a functional medicine perspective. Sane. Grounded. Safe. Read the sister post to this, Detox Phases 1, 2, and 3.

-If you’re not a good pooper, then you’re a candidate to check out dysbiosis, and address it first.
+If you’re not a good pooper, then check out dysbiosis, and address it first.
 You may also need to investigate food intolerance.
 Do these projects first before embarking on a focused cleanse.

 This means reduce your exposure to things that cause an added burden for your liver to process.
 You can do it these ways:

 - Avoid the no-nutrition “substance foods” such as all added sugar, alcohol, and caffeine